MachineThing/Playgrounds/C/Training/progs/README.md

 # Playgrounds/C/Training/compiled
-Where my compiled programs go to
+Where my programs are at